WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

 Sometimes we may need to collect personal information from third parties such as:

-- health service providers (such as hospitals, hospital-substitute treatment providers, general practitioners and optometrists, and other allied health providers) and other service providers (such as providers of health and well-being services and electronic claiming software providers)
+- health service providers (such as hospitals, hospital-substitute treatment providers general practitioners and optometrists, and other allied health providers) and other service providers (such as providers of health and wellbeing services and electronic claiming software providers, recruitment agencies and marketing agencies)

 - brokers, agents or referrers